-- When restoring the CM database, ensure that the CM is using the same software version as when the database backup file was created. - Restore the Standby CM first and then restore the Primary CM.
+- When restoring the CM database, ensure that the CM is using the same software version as when the database backup file was created. - Restore the Standby CM first and then restore the Primary CM. - If you are restoring a backup from a CM where the secure store was in user-provided passphrase mode when the backup was made, you may be asked to provide the secure store password during the restore process.
+For more information on the secure store, see the Cisco Wide Area ApplicationServices Configuration Guide chapter named "Configuring Other System Settings."

-- Restoring the Standby CM Database, page 24 - Restoring the Primary CM Database, page 25
+- Restoring the Standby CM Database, page 25 - Restoring the Primary CM Database, page 26